gitlabhq/gitlabhq/CONTRIBUTING.md

 Subject labels are always all-lowercase.

-### Team Boards
+### Team labels (~"CI/CD", ~Discussion, ~Edge, ~Platform, etc.)

-An issue should be placed on the issue board of the team that will likely handle the issue _e.g._ CI/CD, Discussion, Platform
+Team labels specify what team is responsible for this issue.
+Assigning a team label makes sure issues get the attention of the appropriate people.

 ### Priority labels (~P1, ~P2, etc.)